Quick & Easy Spicy Crab Sushi Bake Cupcakes

 Step 1 Prepare the base

-Set your oven to 400°F and lightly grease a standard muffin tin to prevent sticking.
-In one bowl, mix cubed salmon (or go for crab if you prefer crab sushi cupcakes baked) with a pinch of sea salt, a splash of soy sauce, and creamy Kewpie mayo.
+In one bowl, mix cubed salmon (or crab if you like crab sushi cupcakes) with a little sea salt, a splash of soy sauce, and some Kewpie mayo.

 Step 2 Assemble the cups